gc-os-ai/gc-os-ai.github.io/donate.md

 ### Donations to GC.OS are Tax-deductible

-For smaller donations (up to few hundred EUR), a bank receipt may be sufficient to claim deductions, depending on your jurisdiction and tax country.
+For smaller donations (up to few hundred EUR), a bank receipt may be sufficient to claim deductions, depending on your tax country.

 <br>